nickav/pinkprint/README.md

 ## Writing templates

-Blueprint templates are written in [Handlebars](handlebars) and have the following structure:
+Blueprint templates are written in [Handlebars][handlebars] and have the following structure:

 ```bash